Claudia has been writing about crafts online for many years. She is an avid crafter who has been creating for most of her life.

 As a crafter, it's been a real inspiration for me.
 I've been thinking about all sorts of different things to make, and this fun baseball cap is one of the ones I've come up with.
 Because it's appealing to all ages, my teenage daughter and her friend were all too happy to help out with this tutorial.

 You might think it would be hard to find white baseball caps, but it's not.
 You can usually find them in the craft section of a big box store or at your local craft store.
 There is usually a box of them near the tie-dye section.
-You can also order them online, like these which are identical to the ones we used.
+You can also order them online.
 An added perk is that they aren't very expensive, so it's an ideal craft for a group of people to do.

 If you are looking for a trendy, fashionable craft project, then look no further than this ombré baseball cap.

-We used this tie-dye kit that my daughter got for her birthday and it was perfect, with lots of beautiful colors to choose from.
+Below is a list of supplies you'll need to tie-dye your hat.
+My daughter and I used a tie-dye kit she received for her birthday and it was perfect, with lots of beautiful colors to choose from.
+You can find some really nice tie-dye kits online through a simple search.
 We only made two hats so I have a hunch we will be making lots of t-shirts this summer.

 White baseball cap